 - For once in my life, I don’t dread Mondays

 The pandemic has given me so much time to think, marinate, and reflect.
-It’s also given me much needed space to heal, and let go.
-So much of my career I have been underpaid, underemployed, overworked, and unappreciated.
-Now, as I have had the much needed time to balance my life out, I am realizing what’s most important to me.
+It’s also given me much-needed space to heal, and let go.
+Now, as I have had the much-needed time to balance my life out, I am realizing what’s most important to me.

 For 10 years I have marketed for people’s companies, products, and ideas.
 I’ve called the shots, and I have also had the shots called for me.
 I’ve been expected to be a jack of all trades, and master them all.
 I have been an entire marketing department more times than I can count, expected to be the expert in every single area of a campaign.
-As a millenial in the work force, this is exhausting.
+As a millennial in the workforce, this is exhausting.
 The fragility and replacement of marketing departments is nothing new.
 If the money goes, the marketing department goes.
-So the story shall be written, and they will find someone younger to do your job for cheaper.

 Maybe I just haven’t found the right company, or the right job yet.
 Perhaps I am in the totally incorrect work field, or maybe my calling has yet to be discovered.
 Regardless, I am admitting that it is OK for me to say that I do not have it all figured out, and do not know what my next chapter holds.